Burglary/ Financial Crimes/ Identity Theft/ Auto Theft/ Arson

-The Cumberland County Sheriff’s Office Property Crimes Investigative Unit is responsible for the investigation of general property crimes, auto theft, and financial crimes which occur in the jurisdiction of Cumberland County.
+The Cumberland County Sheriff’s Office Property Crimes Investigative Unit is responsible for the investigation of general property crimes, auto theft, financial crimes and arson which occur in the jurisdiction of Cumberland County.
 The Sheriff’s Office Property Crimes Unit also has the responsibility of policing Pawn Shops located throughout Cumberland County.

 The Property Crimes Investigative Unit investigates general property crimes including breaking and/or entering crimes that occur at a home, business or vehicle and larcenies that rise to the level of a felony (over $1,000).
 The Property Crimes Unit also investigates felony damage to property and has the responsibility of investigating Metal Crimes.
 Metals crimes are crimes where metals, most commonly copper and aluminum, are stolen and then sold as scrap metal.

 The Sheriff’s Office Financial Crimes Unit is responsible for investigating financial crimes such as credit card thefts, identity theft, and all other frauds and forgery that impact the financial status of a person, business or institution.
 Counterfeit checks, forgery, embezzlement and a wide range of other crimes are also investigated by this unit.

 Other important links you might be interested in: